lahirumaramba/wall-e/README.md

 # An Interactive E-ink Picture Frame (Wall-E)

-This project brings a "brain" to an interactive picture frame (nicknamed **Wall-E**), powered by the **Google Gemini API**.
+This project brings a "brain" to an interactive picture frame (nicknamed **Wall-E**), powered by the Google Gemini API.
 It captures voice commands, processes them using Gemini's multimodal capabilities, and displays generated art on a Pimoroni Inky Impression e-ink display.

 Full build video on [YouTube](https://youtu.be/_-2Q8pRQm-8)